mowne67/Portfolio-Mowne/README.md

 ## [Term Deposit Marketing Classification](https://github.com/mowne67/Portfolio-Mowne/blob/main/Bank_Marketing_Analytics.ipynb)

+- Classified Term Deposit subscription with data from 40000+ calls made by a Portuguese banking institution.
+- Trained and Tested Random Forest Classifier, Logistic Regression, Support Vector Machine, KNN models.
+- Generated Synthetic samples from Minority class to diagnose class imbalance with SMOTE method.

 ## [Image Processing: Television Image Detector with CNNs using Tensorflow & Keras](https://github.com/mowne67/Portfolio-Mowne/blob/main/Television_Image_Detector.ipynb)

 - An image processing system is designed that takes any image from the internet and detects the presence of a television in the image.